GregHilston/Hungry-Hungry-Snails/README.md

 - use -v for volume to have files created to persist
 - return your best score
 - return the best score
-- handle multiple maps (allow user to denote map when starting game, default to map 0)
 - could support walls